Good news, trick-or-treaters.

 “It should be a dry evening — It’s looking pretty good,” Iyer said.

 Last year, Halloween’s highs were around 70 degrees and dropped to the low- to mid-40s in the evening.
 This year, the temperature drop won’t be as drastic, Iyer said.

-On average, Halloween’s high and low temperatures have been 66 and 45 degrees, respectively, in Norfolk, the National Weather Service’s closest climatology point to Williamsburg.
+On average, Halloween’s high and low temperatures in the area have been 66 and 45 degrees, respectively, according to the National Weather Service.